 ILAWS was not regulated by the Financial Services Authority ('FSA', now the Financial Conduct Authority - 'FCA').
-The Director of ILAWS, Mr M, submitted Mr G's SIPP application to Carey on 1 December 2011.
-Mr M had previously been the Director of two firms that provided mortgage advice.
-However, Mr M was not regulated in any capacity when he submitted Mr G's SIPP application to Carey.
+The Director of ILAWS, someone I'll refer to as 'Mr M', submitted the paperwork to Carey; Mr M had previously been the Director of two firms that provided mortgage advice.
+However, Mr M was not regulated in any capacity when he submitted Mr D's SIPP application to Carey.

-The application form for the Carey SIPP was signed by Mr G on 1 December 2011 and detailed that he wanted to transfer a personal pension plan into the SIPP which had a value of approximately £37,000.
-In the Investments section, it was stated that Mr G wanted to invest £33,000 in Global Forestry.
+The application form for the Carey SIPP was signed by Mr D on 15 December 2011 and detailed that he wanted to transfer a personal pension plan into the SIPP which had a value of approximately £46,000.
+In the Investments section, it was stated that Mr D wanted to invest £30,000 in Global Forestry and around £13,000 in CAG.

-In the Financial Adviser Details section, the details of a 'Mr E' of a business I'll call 'Firm E' were given.
-According to the Regulator's register, Firm E was an appointed representative of a business I'll refer to as 'Firm F'.
-Firm F's FSA registration number was given in the financial adviser section of the application form but the contact details were all those of ILAWS, including the contact email address, phone number and postal address.
+In the Financial Adviser Details section, the details of a business I'll refer to as 'Firm E' were given.
+According to the FCA's register, Firm E was an appointed representative of another firm and that firm's FSA register number was given.
+But the contact details given in the application form were all those of ILAWS, including the contact email address, phone number and postal address.
 No advice fees were to be paid to Firm E.